In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 This rapid appreciation means that bitcoin can quickly outpace the debt used to finance its purchase, faster than the debt typically incurred in real estate investments, underscoring its superior potential as a store of value.

-This comparison is highly appropriate, as the price appreciation dynamics of real estate and bitcoin are similar.
-Both are scarce assets that increase in value with fiat inflation.
 But, in contrast to real estate, which is relatively scarce but continuously developed and expanded, bitcoin is absolutely scarce, with a fixed supply cap of 21 million.
 This supply constraint drives its value appreciation at a significantly faster rate than real estate.

 Strategy's bitcoin treasury strategy reflects a balanced approach to corporate finance, underpinned by its relatively conservative debt-to-asset ratio.
 This positions the company to effectively manage debt while continuing to grow its bitcoin holdings.

-As per March 13th, the company's bitcoin holdings are valued at approximately $40 billion, with its net asset bitcoin value premium standing at 1.7x compared to its basic share price.
+As of August 14, the company’s bitcoin were valued at approximately $76 billion, with its net asset bitcoin value premium at 1.6× compared to its basic share price.
+In other words, the company was trading at just 1.6 times the value of its bitcoin holdings.

-In other words, the company trades at just 1.7 times the value of its bitcoin holdings.
 Bitcoin, being absolutely scarce, is becoming a new unit of account, redefining how we measure financial success.
 In this framework, the financial strength of a Bitcoin company can be better assessed by its bitcoin holdings relative to its market value, rather than traditional earnings metrics.

 While P/E ratios are common in valuing traditional tech companies, they’re less relevant when it comes to a company like Strategy, where the value of the company is tied directly to its bitcoin holdings.
-Here, the ratio of bitcoin holdings to company valuation serves as a more appropriate benchmark for financial performance.
+Here, the ratio of bitcoin holdings to company valuation serves as a more appropriate benchmark for performance.
+By focusing on maximizing Bitcoin Yield, Strategy has entered what can be called its Golden Age.

-By focusing on maximizing “Bitcoin Yield”, Strategy has entered what can be called its Golden Age.
 Yield here refers to the change in the ratio between bitcoin holdings and the company’s diluted shares.

 I will now outline Strategy’s financing mechanisms, explaining how they drive the Bitcoin Flywheel while managing downside risks.
 Afterwards, I will address how the flywheel could come to a halt, the criticisms of the Bitcoin Treasury Model and identify which companies are best suited for adopting this strategy.

-I’ll cover the instruments Strategy uses, focusing on rewards, risk, downside protection, and investor participation.
-If the discussion on financial instruments feels too detailed, feel free to skip ahead to the potential end of the flywheel before I discuss the risks and ideal companies suited for a Bitcoin treasury strategy.
+I’ll examine rewards, risks, downside protection, and investor participation.
+If the level of detail on these financial instruments feels too in-depth, you can skip ahead to the potential endgame of the flywheel, before I address the risks and the types of companies best suited for a Bitcoin treasury strategy.

 STRATEGY’S FINANCING MECHANISMS: